defold/doc/docs/en/manuals/glossary.md

 ## ParticleFX

 ![ParticleFX](images/icons/particlefx.png){.left} Particles are very useful for creating nice visual effects, particularly in games. you can use them to create fog, smoke, fire, rain or falling leaves.
 Defold contains a powerful particle effects editor that allows you to build and tweak effects while you run them real time in your game.
 The [ParticleFX documentation](/manuals/particlefx) gives you the details on how that works.

+## Profiling

+Good performance is key in games and it is vital that you are able to do performance and memory profiling to measure your game and identify performance bottlenecks and memory problems that needs to be fixed.
+See the [Profiling manual](/manuals/profiling) for more information on the profiling tools available for Defold.

 ## Render